 Monday to Friday 8:00 am to 5:00 pm

 On campus Academic advising will be *unavailable* the following dates:

-Registration for classes for the spring 2017 starts November 1 with open academic advising hours on a walk-in basis, with no appointment necessary during academic advising hours.
-Wait times may be long, so we do have an alternative for in person academic advising with an appointment- group advising.
-Students are also welcome to
+Registration for classes for the MAY MINI AND SUMMER SESSION starts APRIL 1 with open academic advising hours on a walk-in basis, with no appointment necessary during academic advising hours.

 Online Academic Advising

 Welcome to Online Academic Advising.

 Please select the "Chat live" icon on the left side of the screen.
 An academic advisor will be with you soon.

 To leave a message, select the "Question/Message" icon on the left side of the screen.
 An academic advisor will reply within one business day.